jsaintrocc/myblvmgncube/manual/guide/03-frame-sides.md

     ![](img/03-CounterPrepWExt.jpeg)\
     *fig 2.6*

 2. Attach M5 bolts and T-nuts to the 4 plates and lay out the extrusions with the plates installed but not tightened.
-Also now is the time to position the tensoner mount (Circiled in fig 2.10).
-Don't forget the M5 bolts/T-nuts for the tensoner mount (fig 2.8).
+Also now is the time to position the tensioner mount (Circled in fig 2.10).
+Don't forget the M5 bolts/T-nuts for the tensioner mount (fig 2.8).
 Note one hole on the tensioner mount should remain empty (fig 2.7).
-Insert the top and right extrusions through the tensioner but keep the tensioners bolts loose (fig 2.9).
+Insert the top and right extrusions through the tensioner, but keep the tensioner's bolts loose (fig 2.9).

     ![](img/03-MissingScrewInTensioner.jpeg)\
     *fig 2.7*